rmolinamir/typescript-cheatsheet/README.md

 ## Collaborators

-This is a (currently not so big) list of all the awesome collaborators of the TypeScript Cheatsheet:
+This is a (currently not so big) list of all the awesome collaborators (present or past) of the TypeScript Cheatsheet:

 - [*evdama*](https://github.com/evdama) 🥇